Select Page

 • Diabetes is a condition where the body cannot regulate blood sugar levels, leading to health problems.
 The immune response associated with gum disease can consume so much of the body’s endocrine supply that there is not enough remaining for insulin production, which is used in blood sugar regulation.

-• Heart disease is a group of conditions that affect the heart, including coronary artery disease, heart attack, and heart failure.
+• Heart disease is a group of conditions that affect the heart, including coronary artery disease, heart attack and heart failure.
 The link between oral health and heart disease is multifactorial, with a one factor being that oral pathogens can enter the bloodstream through gum infection.
 Once in the blood, bacteria and viruses travel throughout the cardiovascular system and may trigger the release of large white blood cells.
 These large white blood cells can become lodged in small blood vessels, especially in the heart.
 Other components of blood, including cholesterol, then join the traffic jam which forms atherosclerotic plaque.
 This blocks the supply of oxygen and nutrients and, in the case of the heart, can lead to heart disease.

 • Cancer is a disease where abnormal cells grow uncontrollably, often leading to tumours and other health problems.
 Dental infections can contribute to this condition by releasing bacterial toxins which can damage DNA and through triggering an immune response that causes systemic inflammation.
 Both of these can promote the growth of cancer cells.